fuse-box/fuse-box/README.md

 # FuseBox

 > The library is under heavy development.
 We are getting there.
+The API is stable.
+Documentation is in progress.
+> Join and start a revolution ;-)

 ## A heroic bundler, that just does it right